mrwonko/PySixense/doc.markdown

 ### PySixense.IsBaseConnected(base_num)

 Returns whether the base of the given index is currently connected to the PC.
-(0 or 1)
+(False or True)

 ### PySixense.GetMaxControllers()